ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

     Figure 8: Application Startup View

-- In this view we can see a familiar Chess board with pieces set up for the beginning of a game.
+- In this view we can see a familiar chessboard with pieces set up for the beginning of a game.
 There is a button that can be used to reset the position.
 The board is labeled on the ranks and files: ranks are labeled 1-8 and files are labeled a-h.
 Finally, there is a turn indicator to the right of the board that will display which side and which colour is due to play.

 ### Extending the Game State Display